zonemaster/zonemaster-backend/docs/API.md

 Properties:
 * `"digest"`: A string, required.
 Either 40 or 64 hexadecimal characters (case insensitive).
-* `"algorithm"`: An non negative integer, optional.
+* `"algorithm"`: An non negative integer, required.
-* `"digtype"`: An non negative integer, optional.
+* `"digtype"`: An non negative integer, required.
-* `"keytag"`: An non negative integer, optional.
+* `"keytag"`: An non negative integer, required.

 Extra properties in *DS info* objects are ignored when present in RPC method arguments, and never returned as part of RPC method results.